What is Federal Work Study?

 No. The amount you earn can’t exceed your total Federal Work Study award.
 When assigning work hours, your employer and/or the work study coordinator will consider your class schedule and your academic progress.

-For additional information regarding the Federal Work Study Program, please contact Work Study Coordinator Peggy Hawthorne-Wood at firstname.lastname@example.org.
+For additional information regarding the Federal Work Study Program, and to see if you are eligible, please contact Work Study Coordinator Peggy Hawthorne-Wood at email@example.com.